dmehra/dmehra.github.io/_posts/2017-06-18-testers-digest-20-testers-role.md

 ---
+title: "Tester's Digest #20: Tester's Role"
-description: Tester's Role. -- Let's take a look at the role a tester plays in an engineering organization.
+excerpt: Tester's Role. -- Let's take a look at the role a tester plays in an engineering organization.
 Yes, again; Tester's Digest issue #1 opened this subject with coverage of Google's SDET vs TE roles, and today we explore further.
 ---

 TESTER'S DIGEST